jo3-l/blog/content/posts/shiki-hugo.md

 ---

-**Add the build script.** Now, copy the build script---responsible for highlighting the HTML files output by Hugo---to `scripts/highlight.mjs`.
-An [in-depth explanation](#appendix-build-script-explanation) of the build script is available for the curious.
+**Add build script.** Now, copy the build script---responsible for highlighting the HTML files output by Hugo---to `scripts/highlight.mjs`.
+A [longer explanation](#appendix-build-script-explanation) of how the build script works is available for the curious.

-You must change the glob pattern on line 30 to match your file structure: in our case, we had documentation under `content/docs`, so the correct pattern for the built HTML files was `public/docs/**/index.html`.
+You must change the glob pattern on line 30 to match your file structure: in our case, we had documentation under `content/docs`, so the correct pattern for the output HTML files was `public/docs/**/index.html`.

 ```js {linenos=true, hl_lines=30}
 import { createHighlighter, bundledLanguages } from 'shiki';